-- Meaningful contribution of the non-academic sector to the doctoral/research training, as appropriate to the implementation mode and research field - What is their role in the programme and how does it enhance it to be world leading? - What can the programme offer that other programmes don't or can't? - Make sure the innovative aspects that the non-academic partners bring are emphasised - Make it clear what the sustainable elements of doctoral programmes are after the end of the DN funding
+- Meaningful contribution of the non-academic sector to the doctoral/research training (as appropriate) - What is their role of the non-academic sector in the programme and how does it enhance it to be world leading? - What can the programme offer that other programmes don't or can't? - Make sure the innovative aspects that the non-academic partners bring are emphasised - Make it clear what the sustainable elements of doctoral programmes are after the end of the DN funding